gigapipehq/faro-transport-qryn/README.md

 If you still don't have one [create your free account](https://app.gigapipe.com/signup) on Gigapipe and get access to [qryn Cloud](https://gigapipe.com/qryn/).

-Create your first project, enable qryn and make sure to have an `API Token` with write permissions.
+Create your first project, enable qryn and make sure to create an `API Token` with write permissions.

 ### Installation

-TBD: let's see how do we want to distribute this
+> **Note:**
+> The library hasn't been published to NPM yet.
+We are finishing the latest touches to offer the best DX.

 ```bash
 pnpm add @gigapipe/faro-transport-qryn